pwnmeow/LockSmith/README.md

 ```

 ### **1️⃣ Install Vault**
 Creates the GitHub repository (`ssh-key-vault`) and sets up the local environment.
+Make sure you change the username in configuration from pwnmeow to your accounts username or this will fail.

 ### **2️⃣ Add SSH Key**
 Prompts for: